-In the past, the only mechanism available to a campus that did not want to reveal their Calendar event categories to requestors was to employ the sometimes rather clunky-looking calendar requirements.
-There is nothing wrong with taking that approach but now that 25Live Pro has a more powerful engine that provides Rules means that we handle calendars with a bit more finesse.
+In the past, the only mechanism available to a campus that didn't want to reveal their calendar event categories to requestors was to employ the (often clunky-looking) calendar requirements.
+There is nothing wrong with taking that approach, but now Rules can handle calendars with a bit more finesse.

-Rules provide a method for a campus to generate a choose-your-own-adventure type approach to driving calendar requests.
-This allows you to simplify the number of custom attributes that will appear for users on their event form.
-Generally, a calendar process driven by a robust use of rules will be kicked off with an initial question like "Do you want your event to appear on a public calendar?".
-The question will be built as an event custom attribute and attached to all of your event types in 25Live.
-It will be an event custom attribute of data type Boolean meaning it becomes a Yes or No answer.
-The rule will work as follows:
+Rules provide a choose-your-own-adventure approach for driving calendar requests by allowing you to tailor the custom attributes that appear on users' event forms to your needs.
+Generally, a calendar process, driven by a robust use of rules will be kicked off with an initial question like "Do you want your event to appear on a public calendar?" and a Boolean data type, (meaning it has a Yes or No answer.)
+This question would be built as an event custom attribute and attached to all of your event types in 25Live, working as follows: